 Bruny Island can be visited as a day trip, but two or more full days would provide a better Bruny Island experience.
 We spent one night on the island but had to return from Bruny Island to Hobart mid-day on the second day.
 Longer would have been better.

 The distance from Hobart to Bruny Island is only 33km and a Hobart to Bruny Island drive can take as little as 35 minutes.
 On arrival at Kettering board the Bruny Island ferry for the 15 minute trip to the island.

 Bus 415 from Franklin Square in Hobart takes 50 minutes.

-The bus does connect Hobart to Kettering, however it does not cross over to the island and there is no public transport once there.
+It is actually the Hobart to Kettering bus and does not cross over to the island.
+There is no public transport once there.

 The ferry accepts foot passengers (walk on passengers are free), but with no public transport it would be a case of hitching or possibly cycling thereafter?

 Is there a Hobart to Bruny Island Ferry?

 No. There is no actual ferry that sails from Hobart to Bruny Island.
 You must first arrive at Kettering by road (see car and bus alternatives above) then catch the Bruny Island Ferry from Kettering to North Bruny.
 There is no Bruny Island Bus Service on the island.

 Getting from Hobart to Bruny Island on an organised Day Tour

 Why Take an organised Bruny Island Day Tour?